ddbj/www/_faq/en/whether-to-use-nsss-or-mss-e.md

 ---

 [Nucleotide Sequence Submission System](/ddbj/web-submission-e.html) is an interactive application to enter all of items required for your submission on step by step basis.
 To use [Mass Submission System (MSS)](/ddbj/mss-e.html), submitters have to make submission files by themselves.
-So, DDBJ will review and consult for submitters on the process of making files.
-Some submitters use Nucleotide Sequence Submission System to submit a lot of sequences, while some submitter use MSS to submit a few sequences.
+The Nucleotide Sequence Submission System can not accept all types of sequence data.
+See [Nucleotide Sequence Submission](/ddbj/submission-e.html#accept ).
 Based on above information, select either of them as needed.